 Your service will change to 100% California wind and solar power in 2022.

 In order to offer San Leandro businesses and residents cleaner energy, and to help the City of San Leandro achieve its Climate Action Plan goals, the San Leandro City Council voted to join East Bay Community Energy (EBCE) in November 2016.
 EBCE began serving residential, business, and municipal electricity customers throughout San Leanadro in 2018.
-Customers in San Leandro were automatically placed on EBCE’s Bright Choice service, which offers customers at least 5% more renewable energy than PG&E’s power at rates 1% below PG&E.
+Customers in San Leandro were automatically placed on EBCE’s Bright Choice service, which offers rates 3% below PG&E.

 Transitioning to 100% California Wind and Solar Energy

 In September 2021, the San Leandro City Council voted to set the default electricity option for San Leandro residents to EBCE’s Renewable 100 service starting in March 2022 and for commercial customers starting in October 2022.
-Renewable 100 service is sourced from California wind and soar facilities, including a new wind farm in Livermore.
-Renewable 100 costs an additional 1 cent per kilowatt-hour above PG&E rates.
-That’s about $5 more per month for a typical San Leandro home and varies more widely for businesses based on amount of power used.
+Renewable 100 service is sourced from California wind and solar facilities, including a new wind farm in Livermore.
+Renewable 100 costs an additional 3/4 of a cent per kilowatt-hour above PG&E rates.
+That’s about $4 more per month for a typical San Leandro home and varies more widely for businesses based on amount of power used.
 Your participation is helping EBCE move toward 100% carbon-free electricity for all customers by 2030.

 |Customer Type||Default service in 2021||Default service in 2022 (no action needed)||Choose a different service (action needed to choose)|